In Year Admissions

 Where an applicant is offered a school place following an in-year application, and the offer is accepted, arrangements should be made for the child to start school as soon as possible, particularly where the child is out of school.

-If your child is not offered a place, you can add their name to a waiting list.
+If your child is not offered a place, there name can be added to our waiting list.
 Waiting lists are ranked according to each school’s admission criteria.
 Your child’s position on a waiting list may go down as well as up, for example, if other children with greater priority according to the school’s admission criteria are added to the list.